CodeCraftingJenny/Shopping-Cart-System/README.md

 - As a customer, I want to browse and select from a range of customizable clothing items such as sweaters, hoodies, t-shirts, and tote bags.
 - As a customer, I want to choose the size and color of the selected item.
-- As a customer, I want to add text or upload a simple picture to be stitched onto the selected clothing item.
-- As a customer, I want to preview the customization before confirming the order.
-- As a customer, I want to be able to order multiple items, add items into the shopping cart
+- As a customer, I want to be able to order multiple items, add items, remove items from my shopping cart
-- As a customer, I want to be able to view the items in my cart
+- As a customer, I want to be able to view the items and the total amount in my cart

+- As a customer, I want to add text to be embroidered onto the selected clothing item.

 - As the owner, I want to view the details of each order, including customization requirements (what item, what customization) and customer information(name, address).
 - As the owner, I want to change the status order